Sensaphone/ValuStor/README.md

 There is one important caveat.
 While memcached allows support for a fixed memory profile, the ScyllaDB data store does not.
 Memcached keeps performance guarantees by evicting cached data, while ScyllaDB retrieves it from disk.
-The extreme performance of ScyllaDB makes this relatively painless for most applications.
+The extreme performance of ScyllaDB makes this negligible for many applications.
-To maintain strictly absolute RAM-based access performance, enough memory is required to store the full data set.
+However, to maintain strict absolute RAM-based access performance, [enough memory is required](http://docs.scylladb.com/faq/#do-i-ever-need-to-disable-the-scylla-cache-to-use-less-memory) to store the full data set.
 Alternatively, precision use of TTL records for automatic deletion of old cache records is supported.

 ## Key Features